yalmip/yalmip.github.io/_posts/tutorials/2016-09-17-envelopesinbmibnb.md

 ![Quadratic hull]({{ site.url }}/images/hullsqrtm.png){: .center-image }

 Explicit representations of the envelopes are implemented for most nonlinear operators, such as **x^p**, **exp**, **log** and **sqrtm**.
 For convex and concave functions no dedicated envelope code is required as long derivatives are available, as an envelope approximation can be dervied from gradients.
-For some other [evaluation based] and [sdpfun] based nonlinear operators, a sampling strategy is used to derive the linear relaxation (of course, exact convex envelopes can be developed if someone really needs it).
+For some other functions, and [sdpfun] based operators, a sampling strategy is used to derive the linear relaxation.
 As an example, the following code computes an approximation of the convex envelope of **sin** with three facets.

 ````matlab
 xL = 0;